Recipes and Cooking

 Tortellini

 I cook these in a separate pot.
-Personally, I feel they get too mushy if I do them up in the instant pot.
-This actually serves a dual purpose.
-I get the water boiling, season it, scoop out my tortellini.
-Keeping the starchy pasta water.
-I add them to my Instant pot and if I need additional water, I use the hot starchy water I cooked my tortellini in.
+I feel the tortellini get too mushy if I do the tortellini in the instant pot.
+Doing this serves a dual purpose.
+I boil the water, season it, and scoop out my tortellini.
+You can keep the starchy pasta in water.
+I add them to my Instant pot, and if I need additional water, I use the hot starchy water I cooked my tortellini in.

 It’s good, people.